 My only reservation is that the company may have been involved in the research, which does not make for good research.

-However, I have read many good things about Michael Merzenich and his ideas in books like The Brain That Changes Itself, by Norman Doidge, MD.
+However, I have read many good things about Michael Merzenich and I like his ideas as described in books like The Brain That Changes Itself, by Norman Doidge, MD.

 It appears that Professor Merzenich has contributed many good ideas and products and much excellent research.